 This course introduces the function and role of the social worker in organizations, communities, and societies.
 While many of the processes used in micro, mezzo, and macro practice are similar, there are unique features involved in the macro context which are examined and illustrated.
 Organizational and community theories are linked to practice applications.
-Prerequisites: social work major; pre or corequisite: SW 235, 236.
+Prerequisites: social work major and SW 202; pre or corequisites: SW 235, 236.